kennyadenat/plant_app/README.md

 # TF Lite Android App

-## Plant Crop and Disease Recognition App for Farmers
+## Crop and Disease Recognition App for Farmers

+## Phampod Intelligent Personal Assistant for Farmers

 ## Building from Source with Bazel